KoukiHamzaa/worldemojis/README.md

 3. Finalize the project and ensure all assets (code, documentation, deployment link) are delivered.

-*   **Gameboard Redesign (May 27, 2025 - based on feedback):**
+*   **Gameboard Refinements (May 27, 2025 - based on further feedback):**
-    *   Addressed detailed feedback comparing the previous implementation to the original reference images (`1000206422.png`, `1000206423.png`).
+    *   Addressed second round of feedback focusing on visual polish and fidelity.
-    *   Implemented a true two-tone vertical split for the main board area (cyan left, yellow right) using CSS gradients and distinct background colors in `src/components/GameBoard.tsx`.
+    *   Added the vertical Arabic text "روپولي" to the left side of the central area, matching reference placement.
-    *   Added subtle, distinct background textures (dots/stars for cyan, dots/swirls for yellow) to each half for visual depth, replacing the previous uniform gradient.
+    *   Enhanced the styling of the central art placeholder with gradients, borders, and shadows for more visual weight.
-    *   Corrected the placement and orientation of central card deck placeholders to match the reference: one horizontal stack on the left, two vertical stacks on the right.
+    *   Implemented subtle background textures (star-like pattern for blue, swirl-like for yellow) using CSS gradients in the `TexturedBackground` helper component.
-    *   Integrated the key Arabic text elements: "عالم" prominently across the central horizontal divide and "روپولي" vertically on the left side, styled according to the reference.
+    *   Refined perimeter slot styling (removed borders, used inner shadows, slight rounding, transparency) to make them feel more integrated into the board.
-    *   Refined the styling of the perimeter card slots for better integration with the two-tone background and added subtle hover effects.
+    *   Improved the central "عالم" text styling with increased font weight (`font-black`) and a more pronounced drop shadow for greater impact.
-    *   Adjusted the central art placeholder styling for better visual hierarchy.
+    *   Added subtle shadows to perimeter slots and other elements to enhance overall depth and polish.
-    *   Ensured the overall layout and thematic elements (color contrast, text placement, component arrangement) more closely resemble the original physical game board.
+    *   Fixed JSX syntax errors that were causing build failures.